 Extending or Replacing Russian Visas: If you have visa problems, you must first consult with your sponsor.
 Sponsors are required to handle all visa problems, including extending their guests' visas and applying for replacement in the event the original is lost.
 Sponsors must provide consent and assistance for their guests to extend or modify their visas.
 If you do not know who your sponsor is and you have lost your visa and have no copy of it, you can contact the travel agency you purchased your visa from, or the Russian Embassy or Consulate where you received your visa, and ask them for a copy of their records.
 The Embassy cannot substitute for your sponsor.

-The Central FMS office, under the authority of the Ministry of Internal Affairs, is responsible for registering, extending, or modifying Russian visas.
+The Central FMS office is responsible for registering, extending, or modifying Russian visas.
 There is a central foffice in virtually every Russian city.
-Smaller, local FMS are located throughout Russia.
+Smaller, local FMS offices are located throughout Russia.
 Pay special attention to the destination written on your visa.
 If your sponsor and final destination are not in Moscow, under normal circumstances you should not address visa problems in the capital.
 Russian officials may require that you travel to your destination to sort out your visa problems.

 Americans in possession of Student or Guest visas must find out from their sponsor which local FMS office is responsible for their visa.
 Commercial and Transit visa holders must go to the central FMS.
 Officers at FMS do not always speak English, and the process is generally long and cumbersome.